 Review traffic sources:

-Being a publisher, you’re ultimately responsible for the traffic on your websites.
-Google understands that a publisher may work with third-parties to increase the website’s traffic.
+Being a publisher, you’re ultimately responsible for website traffic.
+Google understands that a publisher may work with third parties to increase the website’s traffic.
 However, it strictly prohibits artificial traffic that acts as click bots and inflates the real impressions/clicks.

-To avoid policy violations due to bot or artificial traffic, it is recommended to strictly analyze your traffic sources in Google Analytics.
-If you find any suspicious source that may send invalid traffic to your website, you need to block it immediately.
+To avoid policy violations due to bot or artificial traffic, you should strictly analyze your traffic sources in Google Analytics.
+If you find any suspicious source that may send invalid traffic to your website, you must block it immediately.